aishj2000/Company-blog-site/README.md

 # Company-blog-site
-In this employees of the company can create different blog posts
+In this employees of a company can create different blog posts